Steiner’s Doctrines, in Brief

 Are Steiner's strange doctrines taught to Waldorf students?
 I discuss this in several of the essays here at Waldorf Watch.
 Here is a synopsis.

 As a student at a Waldorf school, I was taught that animals evolved from humans, that technology is evil, that some races are higher than others, that angels can be perceived directly, that science is unreliable and shallow, that art has spiritual power, that nature is haunted...
-These and other ideas conveyed to my classmates and me come straight out of Anthroposophy.
-The only thing missing was the open use of the tag "Anthroposophy."
-Our teachers did not explain that they were presenting the doctrines of Rudolf Steiner.
+These and other ideas conveyed to my classmates and me came to us straight out of Anthroposophy.
+The only thing missing was the open use of the term "Anthroposophy."
+Our teachers did not explain that they were presenting Rudolf Steiner's Anthroposophical doctrines.

-Some teachers at Waldorf schools are not firmly committed followers of Steiner — but their tenures at the schools may be brief.
+Some teachers at Waldorf schools have little or no knowledge of, or commitment to, Rudolf Steiner — but, as a result, their tenures at the schools may be brief.
 I've known teachers at Waldorf schools who were canned precisely because they did not devote themselves sufficiently to Steiner's occult doctrines.
 An English teacher at my old school was fired for being too attuned to the physical plane and not sufficiently attuned to the supersensible plane.
 He failed to bring "the actual spiritual life" into the classroom, so he was fired.

-The "actual spiritual life" can be known and presented only by Anthroposophists.
-As Steiner said, “As far as our school is concerned, the actual spiritual life can be present only because its staff consists of anthroposophists.”
+The "actual spiritual life" can be known and presented only by Anthroposophists, or so Steiner said: “As far as our school is concerned, the actual spiritual life can be present only because its staff consists of anthroposophists.”
 Steiner also said, “The task of Anthroposophy is not simply to replace a false view of the world with a correct one ...
 The task is to raise the spirit-soul into the realm of the spiritual ...
 Such things as the pedagogy of the Waldorf School can arise from a recognition that humanity must turn toward spiritual activity, and not simply from a change in theory.
 We should work out of that spirit.”
-The "we" in this quote is the Waldorf faculty.
+The "we" in this quotation is the Waldorf faculty.
 Steiner is giving them their orders.
 "We should work out of that spirit."